About me

 Further information

 Do you experience overwhelming feelings of sadness?
 Feel anxious or worried?
 Are you finding it difficult to make sense of your feelings?
 Do you have intrusive thoughts?
-Is it difficult for you to find a sense of happiness?
+Is it difficult for you to find a sense of happiness or purpose?
 Do you find it difficult to get motivated?

 Life can feel overwhelming at times.
 It can feel confusing and scary.
-You may find it difficult to connect with your emotions, who you are and how you feel.
-You may even find it difficult to understand why you feel the way you do, and what caused you to feel sad.
+You may find it difficult to connect with your emotions, with who you are, and with how you feel.
+You may even find it difficult to understand why you feel the way you do and what caused you to feel sad.

-I can help you explore the difficulties you are experiencing; help you make sense of your feelings and gain an insight into why you feel the way you do.
-Through exploration, I will help you find your self-worth, and own values and live a more enriched and fulfilling life.
+I can help you explore the difficulties you are experiencing, help you make sense of your feelings, and gain insight into why you feel the way you do.
+Through exploration, I will help you find your self-worth and own values and live a more enriched and fulfilling life.

 I will give you the confidential space to explore your thoughts and feelings free from judgment.
 I will respect your autonomy.
 I do not give advice or tell you what you should do.
 I will, however, help you find the answers to the problems you are encountering.